50+ Common (& Not So Common) Literary Devices for 2024

 Irony is using a word or phrase that usually signifies the opposite of what the speaker intends to say, for comedic or emphatic purposes.
 Irony can also be an event that works out contrary to the expected, and can often be funny.

-So enough with dry definitions, let’s see if these irony examples can explain better:
+Let’s see if these irony examples can explain better:

-Example of Irony
+Examples of Irony

 There are three kinds of irony, one of which (dramatic irony) we discussed earlier: